jutre/learning/react/create_react_app_1/README.md

 ### src/better_solution_than_context_api/Add_remove_form.js.
 Solution that could be used instead of Context API that is 1) easier to mantain, 2) easier to test (using JEST) as business logic is enclosed in separate dedicated class and React components are used only to display data and invoke code from class that contains business logic prosessor, less coupling between files.

-## How to switch to a chosen script
-Uncomment path of chosen script in src/index.js